 Proudly supporting the REDcycle Program

-We are a foundation partner of the REDcycle Program, which enables consumers to recycle flexible plastic packaging such as Kleenex® Cottonelle® packaging and Huggies® nappy bag liners by returning them to one of 580 drop off points across six states in Australia, and the Australian Capital Territory.
+We are a foundation partner of the REDcycle Program, which enables consumers to recycle flexible plastic packaging such as Kleenex® packaging and Huggies® nappy bag liners by returning them to one of the drop off points across Australia.

 The REDcycle Program is a voluntary, industry-led initiative where everyone involved in the life cycle of a product – manufacturers, distributors and consumers – choose to share responsibility for the best end-of-life outcome.

 Flexible plastic packaging, which was previously sent to landfill and to date cannot be included at home for kerbside collection and recycling, is processed and sent on to local Australian manufacturer and program partner Replas where it is converted into quality recycled-plastic products for schools and communities.

 Soft Plastics Recycling Program

 We also partner with the Soft Plastics Recycling Program in New Zealand, an initiative which allows consumers to take their flexible plastic packaging to Love NZ Soft Plastics Recycling bins located in 350 stores across New Zealand.

 As this program is run by REDgroup, the same company that leads REDcycle, the flexible plastic is also collected and recycled by Australian manufacturer Replas where it is made into new products.